lyrrra/latin102/quiz2.md

 present infinitive active
-third plural imperfect subjunctive active third plural perfect indicative active perfect infinitive passive third plural pluperfect subjunctive active
+third plural imperfect subjunctive active third plural perfect indicative active perfect infinitive active third plural pluperfect subjunctive active

-servo, servare, servavi, servatus: to save, preserve servant, servent, servabant, servare, servarent, sevaverunt❌, servatus esse❌, sevavissent❌ They are saving.
+servo, servare, servavi, servatus: to save, preserve servant, servent, servabant, servare, servarent, servaverunt, servavisse, servavissent They are saving.
 They were saving.
 They saved.

-dico, dicĕre, dixi, dictus: to say dicunt, dicant, dicebant, dicere, dicerent, dixerunt, dictus esse❌, dixissent They are saying.
+dico, dicĕre, dixi, dictus: to say dicunt, dicant, dicebant, dicere, dicerent, dixerunt, dixisse, dixissent They are saying.
 They were saying.
 They said.

 Using the verb polliceor, complete the following synopsis, and translate indicative forms as complete sentences.